mabuchilab/QNET/README.rst

 Acknowledgements
 ----------------

-All QNET code was written by `Nikolas Tezak <mailto:ntezak@stanford.edu>`_, but at the request of Hideo Mabuchi who had the original idea for this package.
+All QNET code was written by `Nikolas Tezak <mailto:ntezak@stanford.edu>`_ at the request of `Hideo Mabuchi <mailto:hmabuchi@stanford.edu>`_ who first had the idea for such a package.
-In addition to the authors of the above-mentioned software packages that QNET relies on, N. Tezak would like to acknowledge the following people's direct support to QNET which included their vision, ideas, examples, bug reports and feedback.
+In addition to H. Mabuchi and the authors of the above-mentioned software packages that QNET relies on, N. Tezak would like to acknowledge the following people's direct support to QNET which included their vision, ideas, examples, bug reports and feedback.

-- Hideo Mabuchi
 - Michael Armen
 - Armand Niederberger
 - Joe Kerckhoff